Request Waste and Recycling Bins or Containers

 The charge is a standard fee to cover the cost of the container plus delivery.
 An average of this cost has been applied to standardise the charge across all requests.

 Will I be charged for a replacement black bin?

-Under most circumstances, you will need to pay for a new refuse bin to replace a damaged refuse bin will be liable to a charge.
+Under most circumstances, you will need to pay for a new refuse bin to replace a damaged refuse bin.
 The only exception to this is if you have a 240 litre bin that is not damaged, and you are requesting a smaller 180 litre black bin, or if the wheel on the bin is damaged as these are easily replaceable.

 What if my bin is stolen?